daltonmachado/daltonmachado.github.io/escape.md

 ---
-title: Title
+title: VR Escape Room Game
 permalink: /escape/
 ---

 ## VR Escape Room Game | [Studio Abacate](http://studioabacate.com.br/)
 VR game in which the player has to solve puzzles to escape from a dark morgue.
 Developed in Unity using SteamVR SDK, which makes the game run on every major VR headset.
 Oculus Rift and HTC Vive were the headsets used for development.

-## What I did in this project
+### What I did in this project
 - Overall Game Design and puzzle design;

 - Project management;